y-scope/clp/docs/src/user-guide/quick-start-cluster-setup/index.md

 (clp-text)=
 ### clp-text

-`clp-text` releases are appropriate for free text logs where each log event contains a timestamp and may span one or more lines.
+`clp-text` releases are appropriate for unstructured text logs where each log event contains a timestamp and may span one or more lines.

 :::{note}
 If your logs do not contain timestamps or CLP can't automatically parse the timestamps in your logs,